 Human babies experiencing violation-of-expectation will also look at the situation for longer time than when what they see violates their expectation.

 Dogs do it too.

-In a set of trials dogs were presented with a recording of their owner’s voice followed by two possibilities; a monitor with their owner’s face (congruent) or a stranger’s face, the incongruent condition.
+In a set of trials, dogs were presented with a recording of their owner’s voice followed by two possibilities; a monitor with their owner’s face (congruent) or a stranger’s face, the incongruent condition.

 When experiencing incongruent conditions, the dogs will spend longer time looking at the face than when the owner’s face matched his/her voice.
-The results suggest that the owner’s voice results in an internal visual representation of the owner’s face and a violation of expectation results in prolonged looking times – just like babies.
+The results may suggest the owner’s voice results in an internal visual representation of the owner’s face and a violation of expectation results in prolonged looking times – just like babies.